women spending time alone enjoying a shower and self care time.

 Practicing mindful breathing is the quickest, easiest way to improve your mental well-being.
 When you’re feeling stressed, try taking a deep breath and letting it out slowly.
 Notice how your body feels after.

-If you are unable to calm down, find somewhere to go where you can be alone for awhile.
-Try not to change anything about yourself, but stay present with what is happening inside of you.
+If you are unable to calm down, find somewhere to go where you can be alone for a while.
+Try not to change anything about yourself but stay present with what is happening inside of you.
 When the storm passes, try these steps again!

 a woman in a home work space takes a break for a few deep breaths